 This works in the opposite way too.
 You’re going to get more of what you complain about.
 Focus on the negative, and you’ll notice it all the time.
 It’ll poison your relationships, all of them: spouse, kids, colleagues, and so on.

 It pays to be positive.
 Notice the good things and affirm them.
 Call them out.
 Acknowledging your spouse is huge in terms of reinforcing the behavior and getting more of what you like.

 Words are powerful tools.
 They can create, or they can destroy.
-They can build up, or they can tear down.
-I believe most people have a drive to align their actions—and their attitudes—with their words.
+They can build up or tear down.
+I believe most people have a desire to align their actions—and their attitudes—with their words.
 If you start speaking well of someone, you start believing what you say.